HewlettPackard/py-spiffe/spiffe/README.md

 ## Usage

-Below are examples demonstrating the core functionalities of the `spiffe` module.
+Below are examples demonstrating the core functionalities of the `spiffe` package.

 Prerequisites: